Tasmanian Certificate of Education (TCE)

 Sample study results

-In 2013, six out of the top fifteen performing Senior High Schools in Tasmania were Tasmanian Government Schools.
+In 2020, the top three performing Senior High Schools in Tasmania were Tasmanian Government Schools.
 Our schools consistently produce outstanding academic achievers who gain entry to Australia’s best universities.

-These rankings are based on the number of students per school who achieved an ATAR of 98.4 or higher.
+These rankings are based on the number of students per school who achieved an ATAR score in the top 100 in Tasmania.